St Elizabeth’s Health Team provides 24-hour assessment, treatment, diagnosis and emergency care for the children and young people in our care.

-Our Health Team is registered with the Care Quality Commission.
-Click here to see our most recent report.
+Our Health Team is registered with the Care Quality Commission and rated Good.
+Click here to read our most recent report.

 All staff working at the centre receive extensive training from the start to ensure that they have the knowledge and skills to deliver a high quality provision to our vulnerable clients, with our Health and Therapy Team delivering training on subjects ranging from Epilepsy Management and Fluids and Nutrition, to Administration of Medication and Dysphagia.

-We pride ourselves on knowing each and every one of the children, young people and adults in our care – we know their conditions, their triggers, their likes and dislikes, and their behaviours – so that we can always provide a personalised service that meets their needs.
+We pride ourselves on knowing each and every one of the children and young people in our care – we know their conditions, their triggers, their likes and dislikes, and their behaviours – so that we can always provide a personalised service that meets their needs.

 What do we provide?

 - 24-hour nursing cover, with an emergency bleep system available to all staff across the whole site.

 - Epilepsy Specialist Nurses – on-site specialist who can respond immediately to any problems, make quick changes to a care plan, support medication administration and check VNS implants, as well as provide reports for Neurology Clinics.